 You can reach us with any questions, or place an order on 01889 279018.

-Here are some photographs of oak beams jobs we've completed recently to give you an idea of the product
+Here are some photographs of beam jobs we've completed recently to give you an idea of the product

 We have a huge range of other products available too, check out our Oak Cladding and our solid oak flooring